Portishead, Somerset: Railways

 Portishead had two passenger stations on the GWR's Portishead branch line.
 The main station was near the centre of the village of Portishead, as it was then; the other was at the pier.
 The construction of Portishead "B" power station caused the original railway station to be demolished and a replacement station was opened in the High Street on 2 January 1954.
 The new station closed on 7 September 1964.

 The majority of the line was reopened in 2002, to transport goods from the Royal Portbury Dock.
 A new junction was created, 3 mi from Portishead station, and a new goods line built from there to the Royal Portbury Dock.
 There is a campaign group aimed at reopening the station and the short stretch of unopened line.
-In 2009 a report by the Association of Train Operating Companies stated that the Portishead branch was a special case for future consideration of reopening due to the large projected increase in population and congestion in the area.
+In 2009 a report by the Association of Train Operating Companies stated that the Portishead branch was a special case for future consideration for reopening due to the large projected increase in population and congestion in the area.

 Portishead also had a second, short-lived, railway line: the Weston, Clevedon and Portishead Railway.
 It ran between Weston-super-Mare and Clevedon as a standard railway line, and between Clevedon and Portishead as a light railway.
 The Clevedon to Portishead extension opened on 7 August 1907.
 The line closed on 19 May 1940 and was then dismantled by the GWR.